siva-03/ArtView-Aligner/README.md

 ![Screenshot](./report_images/labeling.png)

 ## YOLO:
 The YOLOv5 model provided by Ultralytics was trained on the dataset for 100 epochs obtaining an mAP(IoU = 0.5) of 96.7% and an mAP(IoU = 0.5 : 0.95) of 82.6%.
 An example detection is shown below.
+The code written for this project is a modified version of the detect.py file provided by the Ultralytics for YOLOv5 with lots of additions.

 ![Screenshot](./report_images/BB.jpg)